kubeflow/community/wg-data/charter.md

   - deployment Manifests
   - BFF for Model Registry
   - UI front-end for Model Registry
+- Onboarding and maintenance of Feast for historical feature extraction and online feature serving.
 - SDKs and REST APIs for interacting with Kubeflow APIs related to data processing and ML models metadata management.
 - CI/CD pipelines for Kubeflow subproject repositories in the scope of this WG.
-- Documentation, in the forms of Kubeflow website sections and as necessary in each repository.
+- Documentation, in the form of Kubeflow website sections and as necessary in each repository.

 #### Cross-cutting and Externally Facing Processes

 - Ensuring seamless integration of these WG subprojects with the rest of the Kubeflow platform.
 For example:
-  - Coordinating with WG Pipelines for integrations of Model Registry with KFP.
+  - Coordinating with WG Pipelines for integrations of Model Registry and Feast with KFP.
-  - Coordinating with WG Serving for integrations of Model Registry with KServe and ModelMesh.
+  - Coordinating with WG Serving for integrations of Model Registry and Feast with KServe and ModelMesh.
 - Coordinating with release teams to ensure that the capabilities and subprojects in scope of this WG can be released properly.
 - Offer mentorship to support contributors working on data-centric projects that want to integrate with Kubeflow.

 ### Out of scope

 - APIs and components related to:
-  - ML exploration and experimentation (covered in Notebooks/Pipelines),
+  - ML exploration, feature development, and experimentation (covered in Notebooks/Pipelines),
   - ML training (covered in Training),
-  - serving ML models for inference (covered in Serving)
+  - serving ML features and models for model inference (covered in Serving)
 - Anything else not explicitly outlined in the scope of this WG.

 ## Roles and Organization Management